We can pay for this treatment immediately after your accident. You don't need initial TAC approval, but you will need a referral from your doctor.

 Medical services reimbursement rates

 The TAC has adopted the Medicare Benefits Schedule (MBS) items, explanations, definitions, rules and conditions for services provided by medical practitioners.
-When invoicing for medical services, medical practitioners are expected to adhere to the MBS rules unless otherwise specified by the TAC in the Reimbursement Rates for Medical Services booklet or its medical policies.
+When invoicing for medical services, medical practitioners are expected to adhere to the MBS rules unless otherwise specified by the TAC on the Reimbursement Rates for Medical Services information page or its medical policies.

 The Reimbursement Rates for Medical Services must be read in conjunction with: